-In January 2010, a contract was signed to move BDAP's Performance-Based Prevention System to KIT Solutions.
+In 2010, BDAP's Performance-Based Prevention System moved to KIT Solutions.
 The KIT service model embraces the concept that software is not a commodity that is built, but a service that constantly evolves.
 A primary benefit of using KIT to host, maintain and support the PBPS is being a member of the Learning Community.
 The Learning Community is made up of states that are using a tailored version of PBPS.
 The Learning Community meets face-to-face once a year prior to the National Prevention Network (NPN) annual conference and a few times a year in a virtual online meeting.
 The intent of the Learning Community is to share ideas and ways of applying and using the PBPS and data.
 Any new functionality developed by one member of the Learning Community can be integrated into all others at no additional development charges.
+In 2010-2011, BDAP continued to work with KIT to enhance the system.
 Some of the benefits that KIT offers:

-- SCAs and providers can capitalize on new technical advances, as KIT currently holds several Federal contracts with SAMHSA, CSAP and the Office of National Drug Control Policy. - BDAP, SCAs and Providers need less staff time devoted to technical matters. - SCAs and providers benefit from reduced down-time associated with system outages. - SCAs and providers benefit from reduced travel costs regarding training. - SCAs and providers find their data to be more accessible.

-• BDAP Prevention staff have more time to focus on prevention programming related to duties, rather than technical support and testing issues that were plaguing PBPS.
+- SCAs and providers can capitalize on new technical advances, as KIT currently holds several Federal contracts with SAMHSA, CSAP and the Office of National Drug Control Policy. - BDAP, SCAs and Providers need less staff time devoted to technical matters. - SCAs and providers benefit from reduced down-time associated with system outages. - SCAs and providers benefit from reduced travel costs regarding training. - SCAs and providers find their data to be more accessible. - BDAP Prevention staff have more time to focus on prevention programming related to duties, rather than technical support and testing issues that were plaguing PBPS.

-BDAP required SCAs and prevention providers to administer the Adult and Youth (ages 12-18) NOMs once to all single services that count attendees and recurring service participants from October 1 through November 30, 2010.
+BDAP required SCAs and prevention providers to administer the Adult and Youth (ages 12-18) NOMs once to all single services that count attendees and recurring service participants from October 1 through November 30, 2011.
 BDAP continues to encourage SCAs to analyze the NOMs surveys.
 BDAP also encourages SCAs to administer pre/post tests for recurring prevention activities and evidence-based programs as a method of collecting outcomes for these programs/activities.
-The results of these pre/post tests are entered into PBPS.
-The results of this data will not be available until the fourth quarter of SFY 10/11.